Annytomica/gene_expression/README.md

  - provides appropriate error feedback and explanation if users input is not matched in dataset

 ## Design of information processing flow
-A flowchart of the steps in information processing that the app needed to follow was generated in Figma.
+A flowchart of the steps in information processing that the app needed to follow was mapped out in Figma.
 ![flowchart](assets/static/app_flowchart.png)
 This flowchart was used to guide the development of functions and processes within the app.
 As the app was built and changes were made to the flow of the app, the flow chart was adjusted accordingly.